NORTHEASTERN PICKS UP 6-4 WIN OVER TEAM RUSSIA IN EXHIBITION

-Senior forward Rachel Llanes had the game-wining goal for the Huskies
+Senior forward Rachel Llanes registers two goals and assist for Huskies

 BOSTON - After falling behind 3-0 early in the second period, the Northeastern women's ice hockey team stormed back to score six of the next seven goals to defeat the Russian National Team in an exhibition contest on Saturday night at Matthews Arena, 6-4.